kruus/gen-dnn/src/cpu/ve/README.md

 lambda function overhead fairly noticable.
 Lambdas not inlined, while true func calls can be inlined.

+Sometimes VE_OMP_NUM_THREADS>1 VE_PROGINFO=DETAIL runs hang during exit stats printout.

+Depending sentsitively on compile options, zero, underlow and overflow results like +/-NaN and +/-inf for vectorized math functions may not agree with scalar (or IEEE) results.
+Usually the scalar functions conform to standards.

-conditions inside loops can create problems / slowdowns, even if compile-time const.
+Conditions inside loops can create problems / slowdowns, even if compile-time const.

 arrange inner loops to have high vector length.